Anybody using ConvaTec Natura moldable barrier? Thoughts?

 Reply to w30bob

 I am trying to Convatec a foldable or moldable barriers right now.
 One of the barriers did some weird stuff with the glue and was basically gooey and coming up on the bottom portion.
-This is been a day that I've been pretty hot and sweaty.
+This has been a day that I've been pretty hot and sweaty.
 After that, I went back to my regular Convatec with a hole cut out already.
-I love those, but I did like the moldable New ones.
+I love those, but I did like the moldable new ones.
 The next moldable one I used was horrible as far as getting the adhesive off.
 So what I'm noticing is inconsistency in the product.
 I have never had any issues with Convatec products before, so this is a little bit concerning.
 The bag is a different kind of bag with a Velcro kind of closure.
 I actually prefer the old style on that too.
 I applaud you for trying new things.
 I'm going to continue to try these since my provider sent me a bunch of them.
-Let us know how you do .
+Let us know how you do.
 Jeanne

 Ooooooo.
-My100th post!
+My 100th post!
 I'm so proud.
 I owe it all to the burger!

 Reply to jeanneskindle